aryanjassal/chroma/README.md

 This script will first set an image as a wallpaper, then generate and load a theme using Chroma.

-Chroma generates a theme palette and saves the generated palette to either a specified path, or `~/.config/chroma/palettes/generated.lua`.
-By default
+Chroma generates a theme palette and saves the generated palette to either a specified path, or `~/.config/chroma/palettes/generated.lua` by default.

 Unlike Pywal, which can set the wallpaper based on a theme, Chroma can generate a theme based on the wallpaper.
 While some palettes might end up looking less than perfect, others might look fitting.
 It's kind of a hit-or-miss.
 If you really want a perfect color palette, make it yourself.

-However, changing some variables could result in interesting behaviour.
+However, changing some variables could result in interesting behavior.
 As such, options to further customise currently hardcoded values will be provided in the future, but for now, it is all static.

 All a generated color palette does is that it overrides the base color palette provided by the theme.
 The theme's settings are still applicable.
 For example, if the theme assigns `theme.colors.blue` to `theme.gtk.colors.accent`, then the generated blue color will be used as the accent instead of the actual generated accent color.